rtabrizi/RAG/README.md

 The RAG is represented as a python class whose main components are the generator model and tokenizer saved as attributes, as well as a retriever object saved as an attribute.

 **Generator** \
 I use a BARTForQuestionAnswering instance to generate the answers upon getting the updated prompt and context from the retriever.
 BARTForQuestionAnswering is an extractive QA model in that it simply extracts the indices corresponding to the highest logits based on the prompt.
 As such, the model is incapable of generating text truly on its own and instead extracts content from the context and, in some cases, the original question itself.
 In the reflection below, I discuss why this design choice was made.
+Because my generator is extractive and not adaptive, there isn't quite a notion of a RAG-Sequence Model vs. RAG-Token Model since I'm not generating conditioned text but am instead extracting tokens from the generator input.

 ### Reflection, More Design Choices